-Effect of the interatomic potential on the features of displacement cascades in α-Fe: a molecular dynamics study
+Effect of the interatomic potential on the features of displacement cascades in α-Fe: A molecular dynamics study

 Research outputpeer-review